 As always, don’t pay for a work at home job.
 Sometimes you may legitimately have to pay for a background check, but look into the opportunity before you do so, as that’s always a risky proposition.
-You can also pay for access to well-done work at home job sites such as Home Job Stop, where they’re more careful about the jobs listed.
-That’s not paying for the job itself, and that’s the difference you need to keep in mind.
-Just be aware that not all such sites are worth the membership fee.

-This is one of the classics lots of people look at when they want to work at home.
+Data entry is one of the classics lots of people look at when they want to work at home.
 It sounds easy, and you can find lots of ads promising you big bucks for filling in simple forms.

 The reality of this one isn’t quite so simple.
 There are indeed true work at home data entry jobs out there, but they don’t pay the big bucks, and they’re on the scarce side.
-I have some companies listed here on this site, no idea who’s hiring at any point (as with all other work at home job opportunities) so don’t ask me.
-You may do better with one of the freelance sites, taking on individual, usually short term assignments.
+I have some companies listed here on this site, but no idea who’s hiring at any point (as with all other work at home job opportunities) so don’t ask me.
+You may do better with one of the freelance sites, taking on an individual, usually short term assignment.

 If the “job” is filling out ad forms for affiliate commissions, get better advice.
 Affiliate marketing is great when it works, but it’s not a job and it’s not that easy to make a living at it for most people.
 At the very least, there’s a tough learning curve and if you’re doing pay per click ads it can get really, really expensive before you master it.

-This is one of the other hugely popular work at home jobs right now.
+Customer service is one of the other hugely popular work at home jobs right now.
 It doesn’t take a lot of special skills, so many people feel comfortable trying for customer service work at home jobs.
 You need a completely quiet place to work, a desktop computer compatible with requirements set by potential employers (usually Windows of a reasonably recent sort), a high speed internet connection, a landline telephone, and a good quality, noise cancelling headset telephone that connects directly to the wall outlet (no wireless).

-This is where I got my start working at home.
+Medical transcription is where I got my start working at home.
 I still cautiously recommend medical transcription, but it’s getting trickier as times change.
 Electronic medical records have really changed some parts, and you have to be prepared for that.
 That said, there are still jobs out there.
 Just remember that you have to get a good quality medical transcription education first, and make sure it prepares you for the current situation.

 Legal or General Transcription

-Lots of people need a good bookkeeper or accountant.
+Lots of people and companies need a good bookkeeper or accountant.
 If you have the skills, you can take it home.
 You may need to meet with clients in person at times, but much of the work may be done at home.

 Computer Programmer/Software Developer